ybur-yug/volt_tutorial/README.md

 There are also compression, server, and database options.
 But we need not worry about all that right now.
 For the moment, lets just do a simple security move and move this generated secret from the file here, to a configured environment variable.
 This way the secret is never leaving the server, and will also be absent from the repository's code.
-If you are a *nix user, env vars should not be a foreign concept.
+If you are a unix user, env vars should not be a foreign concept.

 Personally, I keep project specific dotfiles for these